ember-learn/ember-blog/source/2020-02-21-the-ember-times-issue-136.md

 Call for videos for the EmberConf keynote 📢,
 Ember 3.16 released 🚀,
-Minesweeper meets Ember Octane 💣,
-Check out the journey to your first published addon 📅, 2020 Ember Community Survey 📝, and learn how to forward element modifiers in < 10 mins ⏰!
+Minesweeper meets Ember Octane 💣, check out the journey to your first published addon 📅, 2020 Ember Community Survey 📝, and learn how to forward element modifiers in < 10 mins ⏰!